 6. Making sure baby’s hands are out of the way, connect the second locking clasp.

 7. Check for adequate (one finger width) spacing between the baby's neck and the Hoverfish.
 Make sure that the straps are tight enough so that both pieces of the Hoverfish fit back together firmly when locked.
 Verify that your baby’s chin is not able to easily slip off the inner ledge.
 If it does, you must wait until your baby is a little bit older or weighs more.
 Try again in one week.

 8. Lift the baby under the arms and lower slowly and vertically into the water.

 9. Release the baby when he/she seems confidant.
-The water level should be high enough where your baby’s toes can barely skim the bottom of the tub.
-If your baby can jump or push off the bottom of the tub then you must add more water before proceeding.
-Never fill the tub while the baby is in it.
+The water level should be high enough where your baby’s toes can barely skim the bottom of the surface.
+If your baby can jump or push off the bottom then you must add more water before proceeding.
+Never fill the vessel while the baby is in it.
 Remove the baby, add more water and begin again.

 11. Confirming that the first caregiver has a firm hold on the baby, the second caregiver should disconnect the first and second locking clasps.

 12. Pull the Hoverfish Nose and Tail apart to expand the straps.

 13. Gently remove over top of baby's head.
 The first caregiver may need to support the neck on a younger infant.